The groups will be facilitated by NAEEA members from around the country. To join, just email the contacts provided below and register your interest.

 Tatra.Palfery@usq.edu.au; Heejin.Chang@usq.edu.au; Lynette.Ireland@usq.edu.au

-Evonne Irwin and Liz Goode facilitate the Special Interest Group for Online Learning.
-We hope to provide a space for sharing knowledge and ideas in this emerging and ever-changing area.
+Evonne Irwin facilitates the Special Interest Group for Online Learning to provide a space for sharing knowledge and ideas in this emerging and ever-changing area.

 The activities of the group include a weekly online newspaper, a website housing a growing pool of resources for online learning practitioners, and a monthly blog (for which contributions are most welcome).
 Take a look at the website here: http://www.onlineenabling.com The group also has a Twitter account, so follow us @OEnablingEd for Tweets relating to online education, enabling education, and access and equity issues in higher education.